Boronia Heights College

 Boronia Heights College was a public secondary school in Boronia, a suburb of Melbourne, Victoria, Australia.

-It has formerly had the names of Boronia Technical School and Boronia Heights Secondary College.
+It officially opened on 5 February 1973 and closed on 31 December 2011.It was originally known as Boronia Technical School and later Boronia Heights Secondary College.
 In 2014, Boronia Heights College merged with Boronia Primary School to form Boronia K-12 College.
 In early 2015, the old site of "Boronia Heights College" was shut down and was undergoing demolition as of August 2015.